filmil/lit2md/cmd/lit2md/main.go.md

 	}
 }

-func (self *DocComment) IsPrefixOf(str string) bool {
+// IsPrefixOf checks whether this DocComment is a prefix of `str`. func (self *DocComment) IsPrefixOf(str string) bool {
 	strTrim := strings.TrimLeft(str, "\t ")
 	return strings.HasPrefix(strTrim, self.docPrefix) ||
 		strings.HasPrefix(strTrim, self.docPrefix2)
 }

+// UnapplyPrefix removes the DocComment prefix from `str`.
+This results
-func (self *DocComment) UnapplyPrefix(str string) string {
+// in a line that can be used in the text block. func (self *DocComment) UnapplyPrefix(str string) string {
 	strTrim := strings.TrimLeft(str, "\t ")